binipringle/contracts/_texts/0-outline.md

 ## IXb Formalism and Legal Realism

 Was Nanakuli decided from a Formalist / Classical Contract Law perspective or a Legal Realist perspective?
-What clues does the court give of its theoretical perspective?
-How might the outcome have changed had the judge adopted a different theoretical perspective?
+What clues does the court give of its Theoretical perspective?
+How might the outcome have changed had the judge adopted a different Theoretical perspective?

 What about Pacific Gas?

-## IXc Parol Evidence Rule
+## IXc Parol evidence rule

 **Betaco, Inc. v.
 Cessna Aircraft Co.**